IlanCosman/tide/README.md

 - **Configuration Wizard:** With four compelling styles and myriad options, you can have your out-of-the-box cake and customize it too.
 - **Flexible:** One line, two line, powerline, all fine!
-- **Multi-line right prompt:** Make all your Fish friends jealous with this alien technology.
+- **Multi-line right prompt:** Impress all your Fish friends with this alien technology.
 - **Intelligent:** Shows relevant information at a glance, emphasizing important material.
 - **Extensible:** Easily add prompt items by creating simple fish functions.